Theological and Religious Studies

 Credits 3

-A survey of the theological themes found in select biblical literature that inform Seventh- day Adventist thought.
+A survey course of the theological themes found in select biblical literature that inform Seventh- day Adventist thought.
 This course provides an opportunity for deeper reflection on the hermeneutics of scripture within theology.

 RT 421: Christian Theology I